ThiagoSun1/AI-tracking/README.md

 # AI Soccer Ball Tracker

-A Jetson Nano-based object detection system that **tracks a soccer ball using AI in real time** and records the game or training session using a Logitech C270 webcam and servo-controlled panning Built entirely in Python, it uses two MG995 servo motors and a PCA9685 controller to physically follow the ball across the field.
+A Pi 5-based object detection system that **tracks a soccer ball using AI in real time** and records the game or training session using a Logitech C270 webcam and servo-controlled panning Built entirely in Python, it uses two MG995 servo motors and a PCA9685 controller to physically follow the ball across the field.

 ---